 - Bristle brush

 Step 2: Remove the Spark Plug Wire & Follow All Safety Precautions

 Before beginning maintenance on your ECHO trimmer, read the safety precautions provided in your operator’s manual.
 It’s important you understand how to safely work on your trimmer to avoid injury.

 Remove the spark plug wire.
 Wait for the engine to cool and all moving parts to stop.
 Refer to your operator’s manual for additional safety precautions.

-Step 3: Replace Old Fuel in an ECHO String Trimmer
+Step 3: Replace Old Fuel

 If the fuel in your string trimmer is older than 30 days, it’s best to replace it to prevent fuel system and engine problems that can develop from running old fuel.